 The more condensed "5.8m SNPs from 21 genomes" track presents the genomic position of the snp and the alternate alleles, but does not provide information of the snp genotypes in the 21 sequenced fish. this track can be turned on by selecting "full" view from the "5.8m SNPs from 21 genomes" button in the "marker tracks" section at the bottom of the page.

 You can use the table function in the browser to download all SNPs in particular regions, as well as the corresponding genotype calls in different populations.
-Click on the Tables heading in the blue banner at the top of the browser window.
+Click on the Table Browser heading found under the "Tools" section in the blue banner at the top of the browser window.
 In the new table browser page that opens up, select group: "Jones et al" and track: "visual genotype", and enter the coordinates of your favorite region: (or choose the entire stickleback genome).
 Note that by also clicking on the intersection button in the table browser, you can intersect the snp genotype information with many other interesting tracks available in the sticklebrowser.
 For example, to get a list of the subset of SNPs occurring within predicted genes, start a table search beginning with the "visual genotype" track as described above, then click the intersect button, and then choose group: "genes and gene prediction tracks", track: "Ensembl genes".
 Additional controls in the table browser make it possible to restrict your search to particular fields within a track, get summary statistics for your search, and choose different formats for exporting the data.

 In 2005, Colosimo et al. showed that repeated evolution of armor plate changes in many different freshwater sticklebacks occurred via an ancient shared haplotype at the Ectodysplasin locus, which encodes a key developmental signaling molecule.
 The repeated use of ancient haplotypes gives rise to a distinctive pattern of allele sharing: all fish that share the same armor phenotypes also share similar distinctive sequences at the key locus controlling the armor trait, a pattern that is dramatically different than the phylogeographic patterns seen at other neutral loci (Colosimo et al. 2005).
 Jones et al. 2012b looked for this distinctive pattern throughout the genome using two different computational methods.
 You can visualize the other repeatedly used regions found by SOM/HMM trees or marine-freshwater Cluster Separation Scores (CSS) by turning on the corresponding tracks listed under "Jones et al" controls beneath the browser window.
 Click on the underlined text above any track button to get a brief summary of the type of information presented in the track, and consult the Jones et al. 2012b paper for detailed information about the SOM/HMM and CSS methods.
 The default window in the sticklebrowser opens to the region surrounding the prototypical Ectodysplasin gene, and illustrates the characteristic sequence patterns now being used to recover many other loci that also underlying repeated evolution in natural environments.